 ---|---|

-Variance is not as great as that in some other bonus-based video poker variations. | The payouts for certain hands like the flush, the full house, and the straight are reduced. |
+Variance is not as great as that in some other bonus-based video poker variations. | The payouts for certain hands, such as the Flush, the Full House and the Straight, are reduced. |

 The game is easy to learn and play. | The higher volatility makes it unsuitable for players with a tight budget. |

-Players can earn additional payouts for quads consisting of aces or face cards. | The extra payouts are not as high as those in some other bonus variations. |
+Players can earn additional payouts for quads consisting of Aces or face cards. | The extra payouts are not as high as those in some other bonus variations. |

-There is a slight difference in the ranking of the hands in Aces and Faces due to the additional payouts Four of a Kind combinations offer.
-Once the game loads, it will immediately strike you that the payout for Royal Flushes on one-credit bets is increased from the standard 250 credits to 500 credits which further adds value to Aces and Faces games.
-The maximum reward Royal Flushes can secure is the same as that in standard Jacks or Better or 4,000 credits.
+There is a slight difference in the ranking of the hands in Aces and Faces owing to the additional payouts Four of a Kind combinations offer.
+Once the game loads, it will immediately strike you that the payout for Royal Flushes on one-credit bets is increased from the standard 250 credits to 500 credits, which further adds value to Aces and Faces games.
+The maximum reward Royal Flushes can secure is the same as that in standard Jacks or Better – 4,000 credits.
 The unique thing about this video poker variation is that Four of a Kind with Aces actually beats the Straight Flush.

 Double Bonus Poker